The Convention Conundrum: Plot

-Leonard (Johnny Galecki), Sheldon, Raj (Kunal Nayyar) and Howard (Simon Helberg) are in Leonard and Sheldon's apartment, waiting for Comic-Con tickets to go on sale online.
+Leonard, Sheldon, Raj and Howard are in Leonard and Sheldon's apartment, waiting for Comic-Con tickets to go on sale online.
 After ten minutes of trying, tickets run out and the four men are disappointed that they will not be able to attend, especially as they had spent so much time on their costumes, intending to go as different versions of the Hulk as portrayed by Lou Ferrigno, Eric Bana, Edward Norton, and Mark Ruffalo.

-Sheldon decides to set up his own Comic-Con, and tries to convince several celebrities to appear, including Stan Lee, Bill Nye the Science Guy, Leonard Nimoy, and Wil Wheaton.
-Since Wil is unavailable and Sheldon has restraining orders from Lee, Nimoy, and Nye, he asks Leonard to contact them.
+Sheldon decides to set up his own convention called Sheldon-Con and tries to convince several celebrities to appear like Zachary Quinto, Patrick Stewart, William Shatner, Harrison Ford, George Lucas, Mark Hamill, Matt Smith, Billy Dee Williams, Simon Pegg, Jon Favreau, Ian McKellen, Stan Lee, Andy Serkis, Martin Freeman, Wil Wheaton, Robert Downey Jr., Leonard Nimoy, Bill Nye, Carrie Fisher, Adam West, "Anyone Who Played Uncle Ben", and "Anyone Who Shot Uncle Ben".
+Since Wil is unavailable since he has to wash his beard, Downey Jr.'s agent said no and hung up on Sheldon, and Quinto, Stewart, Shatner, Ford, Hamill, Williams, Favreau, McKellen, Serkis, Freeman, and West declined because of the slash marks through their names on Sheldon's whiteboard, Sheldon asks Leonard to contact Nimoy, Lee, and Nye as he is not legally allowed to and to also contact Fisher since she could be somewhat nuts.
 Leonard, Raj, and Howard attempt to solve their Comic-Con problem by illegally buying scalped tickets.
 After arranging for a scalper to come to the apartment, they begin to get worried, remembering Sheldon's warning that they could get charged for petty theft, then have to disclose the crime in the future.
 When the scalper is heard arriving, they quickly turn off the lights and stay silent.

 Sheldon discovers James Earl Jones, whom he reveres for voicing the Star Wars villain Darth Vader, is going to a sushi restaurant, where Sheldon meets him.
 Unlike many celebrities Sheldon has met, Jones eagerly welcomes his company.
 Sheldon asks Jones questions about himself and he confirms that he was functionally mute for eight years, he was a pre-med in college, and that sound designer Ben Burtt used scuba equipment to create the sound of Darth Vader's breathing.
 The two spend the night doing various activities at an ice-cream parlor, a carnival, a strip club, singing at a karaoke club, pranking Carrie Fisher by knocking on her door and running away, and finish the night by going to a sauna.
 When Jones learns that Sheldon and his friends failed to get Comic-Con tickets, he invites them along as his guests.

-Penny (Kaley Cuoco), Amy (Mayim Bialik) and Bernadette (Melissa Rauch) go for afternoon tea at a tea parlor in an attempt to feel more like adults.
+Penny, Amy and Bernadette go for afternoon tea at a tea parlor in an attempt to feel more like adults.
 Once they arrive, they see that only mothers and their children are there; they decide to hit the lobby bar instead.
 They discuss how they do not feel grown up and how being an adult is not necessarily a good thing.